CQCL/Qermit/manual/manual_intro.rst

 as much performance out of devices as possible.

-What is Error-Mitigation and how does qermit perform it?
+What is Error-Mitigation and how does Qermit perform it?
 --------------------------------------------------------

 It is common knowledge that we are currently in the NISQ-era of Quantum Computers; Noisy, Intermediate-Scale